 No Age bar Drives Growth in Diving Tourism

 Companies operating in the diving tourism market are driven by changing consumer needs and preferences.
-Some of the players in the diving tourism are aiming at strategic collaboration with travel advisors.
+Some of the players in diving tourism are aiming at strategic collaboration with travel advisors.
 For instance, in 2019, to provide travel advisors commissionable access to all of Gray Line Las Vegas’s sightseeing products, Gray Line Las Vegas partnered with Project Expedition.
 Through this partnership, the company’s travel advisors can earn a 10% commission on more than 12,000 curated things to do across 800 cities around the world, including day tours, shore excursions, and transfers.

-Further, companies such as Fly & Sea Dive Adventures, Bluewater Travel, The Natural Travel Collection Ltd., Quicksilver Group, and among others operating in diving tourism business focusing more on sustainability.
+Further, companies such as Fly & Sea Dive Adventures, Bluewater Travel, The Natural Travel Collection Ltd., Quicksilver Group, and others operating in the diving tourism business focusing more on sustainability.
 For instance, Hidden Depths Dive Tours is focusing primarily on sustainability and working hard to reduce its impact on the environment.
 From going paperless by taking the help of many local suppliers and always thinking about the small things, the company can make a difference.

-In addition to this, Professional Association of Diving Instructors (PADI) is committed to ocean conservation.
+In addition to this, the Professional Association of Diving Instructors (PADI) is committed to ocean conservation.
 PADI also creates a growing number of ocean ambassadors to help defend and preserve the marine environment for generations to come.
-For the same, PADI has partnered with Project AWARE which empowers divers around the world to work together for a clean, healthy and abundant ocean system.
+For the same, PADI has partnered with Project AWARE which empowers divers around the world to work together for a clean, healthy, and abundant ocean system.
 Thus, the organization focuses on eco-friendly and sustainable diving activities.

-Moreover, in December 2020, Project Expedition hosted it’s first-ever Travel Advisor Choice Awards.
+Moreover, in December 2020, Project Expedition hosted its first-ever Travel Advisor Choice Awards.
 The event is hosted by the company to help the company bring the Trip Advisor Community together.
-In this event the top prize, a 3-day trip to England or Wales sponsored by Rabbie’s, was won by Mark Elie of K&E Travel.
+In this event, the top prize, a 3-day trip to England or Wales sponsored by Rabbie’s, was won by Mark Elie of K&E Travel.

 Some of the leading companies operating in the market are: